Web Print (Driver-less printing via a web browser)

 Web Print is not available on direct print queues.
 To offer this service to your users, set up a server queue for this device/printer.

-The recent growth in popularity of laptops and other small devices such as Netbooks and smart phones is changing the landscape of network printing.
-Where it was previously normal to allow printing only from in-house systems, there is now a growing need to support casual printing from user-owned devices.
-Providing users with information about how to configure these devices can be inconvenient and complicated, due to issues such as drivers and authentication, and in some situations might not be possible at all.
+The growth in popularity of laptops and other small devices such as Netbooks and smart phones is changing the landscape of network printing.
+There is now a growing need to support casual printing from user-owned devices.
+Educating users about how to configure these devices can be inconvenient and complicated, due to issues such as drivers and authentication, and in some situations might not be possible at all.

-With Web Print, users are authenticated when they log in to the PaperCut NG end-user web interface.
+With Web Print, users are authenticated when they log in to the PaperCut NG user web interface.
 Any documents they upload can then be tracked against their user name.
-Users have access to the standard selection of features normally available for in-house printing, including access to shared accounts.
+Users have access to the standard features normally available for in-house printing, including access to shared accounts.

 Some of the key features of PaperCut's Web Print solution include:

 Simple wizard style interface, accessed from any web browser.

 Users authenticate with their regular (network / domain) logins.